 In 1987 you then got a job with London based “Jack Trax”, how did you meet Damon D’Cruz & Robin King?

 “After a year as an assistant sound engineer at the Wall Studios and mostly engineering Rock, Hip Hop and Reggae acts, a record Label moved into the same building.
 The owners Damon and his brother shared our lounge & tea area, so it ended up becoming a family type environment.
-Robin King actually came along a bit later when he compiled that “Acid Trax” Compilation.
+Robin King actually came along a bit later when he compiled that “Acid Trax” compilation.
 He also designed the “Graff” type acid bubble cover.
 I remember him designing it, I was really into Graffiti so we clicked quite quickly.
 He mentioned his father had designed some of the covers for The Jimmy Hendrix Experience.
-I didn’t really know Jimmy’s music at this point, only later did it hit me, WOW!”
+I didn’t really know Jimmy’s music at that point, only later did it hit me, WOW!”

 What sort of work did they put you in charge of?

 “I was the Sound engineer booked when Jack Trax artists wanted some studio time, when they were over from the US.
 That’s how I started to really got into the music making side of things.
-After watching artists like Larry Heard on the keys, or Adonis on the Mixer mixing down a track, it was very inspiring as I’d never seen or heard anything like it before, so it was a complete revelation.”
+After watching artists like Larry Heard on the keys, or Adonis on the mixer – mixing down a track, it was very inspiring as I’d never seen or heard anything like it before, so it was a complete revelation.”

 And what projects did you get to work on?

-“Can you feel it” – Robert Owens’ song version (not the Martin Luther King speech one), a fair bit of Adonis material (which didn’t get released), Marshall Jefferson, Shock Sound System (Their Rapper ended up being in KLF “What Time is Love)), P.I.L. sessions.
-I also got to do some mastering for the VA compilations that Jack Trax was known for.”
+“Can you feel it” – Robert Owens’ song version (not the Martin Luther King speech one), a fair bit of Adonis material (which didn’t get released), Marshall Jefferson, Shock Sound System (their rapper ended up being in KLF “What Time is Love), P.I.L. sessions.
+I also got to do some mastering for the V.A. compilations that Jack Trax was known for.”

 What sort of studio set up did they have?

 “It was a 24 Track Recording Studio, mostly booked for mixing down tracks, so not to many synths or drum machines.
 They had a lot of outboard gear: EQs, Reverbs, Delays, Compressors.
-Most of the gear was all hired in from Hire companies like “Studio Hire or FX Rental”.
+Most of the gear was all hired in from hire companies like “Studio Hire or FX Rental”.
 You basically could rent out anything.
 Those Jack Trax sessions were where I saw the 909 and 303 in action for the first time, how they put it all together.
 I already knew about the 808, because of hip hop, the use of that low sub kick with a long decay, you would hear it on Public Enemy, LL Cool J, etc”

 How did it lead you to joining R&S and going over to Belgium in 1988?